This post contains affiliate links (What's that?)

 Sensory bins and light tables are wonderful for science activities, They allow children to learn more about their 5 senses.
 They are also great alternatives if you are short on space.
 A sensory bin allows you to display a variety of science related items, and can be a great portable option.
 A light table can also be used to display hands on items for exploration as well.
 To find specific suggestions please sure to visit my Sensory Bin post, and light table post.

-There are so many items to be discovered!
 Many of the items for your Science space and be found around your home, and at the Dollar Tree.
 Be sure to also check with your clients for items they have around the home.
 Many Educational retailers offer child sized Science Materials as well as Child Safe Specimens.
 Some of my favorite places to find Science Materials are: Lakeshore Learning, Discount School Supply, and Learning Resources.

 Provide children with materials for Measuring & Recording their explorations.
 They can draw photos, and take pictures of their findings.
-This is a great opportunity to explain how tools such as scales, and Rulers work.
+This is a great opportunity to explain how tools such as scales, and rulers work.

 Include print rich materials for your invitations such as related books, posters, Photos of real images, field guides, etc.